Experiential Environment Education

 Examples:

-- At DMHC, children bring clean, segregated waste from home and educate their parents and visitors on composting.
+- At Darjeeling Montessori House of Children (DMHC), Darjeeling : Children bring clean, segregated waste from home and educate their parents and visitors on composting.
 The school functions as a live model of decentralised waste care.

 Why This Matters